Apple Logo

 Apple Logo 1977-1998

 The logo introduced in 1977 starkly contrasted the previous black-and-white version.
 Simplicity and brightness replaced intricate details and dense symbolism.
-Its creator was Rob Janoff, a prominent graphic designer of the time.
+Rob Janoff, a prominent graphic designer at the time, created it.
 After meeting with Apple’s executives, he decided to visualize the concept by picking up a bag of apples from the store.
 Inspired, he began experimenting with shapes and cuts to create the most expressive design.

 The logo’s defining feature was depicting an apple with a “bitten” edge.
 This element added symbolic depth and eliminated any potential confusion with a cherry.
 The simplified shape proved concise and memorable, perfectly suited to the new era of digital technology.